Utah Divorce Coaching & Consulting, LLC | Welcome

 Picture

-Whenever misfortune strikes and necessity requires me to fork over any hard-earned money to a professional (such as a plumber, electrician, or other contractor) you can bet I will follow my rule of three bids.
-That is, I take a little time researching and calling potential professionals.
-I ask a lot of questions and I request a cost estimate from a minimum of three.
-This relatively simple rule has saved me countless mistakes, thousands of dollars, and probably a fair amount of sanity too.
+Whenever misfortune strikes and necessity requires me to fork over any hard-earned money to a professional--whether it's a plumber, electrician, or other contractor--I always follow my rule of three bids.
+This means I take the time to research and call multiple professionals, ask a lot of questions, and request estimates from at least three.
+This simple rule has saved me countless mistakes, thousands of dollars, and a great deal of stress.
 For example, one spring an

-underground sewer pipe leading from the front of my house to the street unexpectedly collapsed causing the drains in my basement to back up.
+underground sewer pipe collapsed causing the drains in my basement to back up.
 I needed skilled help—and fast.
 I called three plumbers, per my rule, and got estimates.
 Each plumber had a slightly different suggestion on how to fix my problem and the costs associated with each suggestion ranged from $1,500 all the way to $15,000; one plumber said my backyard would need to be dug up!
 You can learn a lot from these consultations/estimates: both about your own situation and about the professional you may potentially hire.

 1. Get Three Bids